kb-dk/jmx-simple-demo/README.md

   "Hello World".
 The current values of the "updateMS" and "s" fields are shown.
 * Type one or more lines of text as input to the running App.
 Each time "Enter" is pressed a line showing the current number of milliseconds since program start and the line just typed is shown.
-* Refresh the "HelloWorld" fields in JConsole/VisualVM and see that the value of "s" is the last line entered.
+* Refresh the "HelloWorld" fields in JConsole/VisualVM (button or Alt-R in panel) and see that the value of "s" is the last line entered.

 ![visualvm screenshot](app-in-visualvm.png)